 Please refer to the IA document that the CAP has developed for more guidance on which IA to attest.

-- A simple “yes” is all that is required to attest to completing an improvement activity, in addition to documentation
+- A simple “yes” is all that is required to attest to completing an improvement activity.
+However, in the event of an audit, practices will need to ensure they have documentation confirming the completion of the activity.

-- For group reporting, only one MIPS-eligible clinician in a tax identification number (TIN) entity must perform the Improvement Activity for the TIN to receive credit.
+- For group reporting in 2020, 50% of clinicians in a tax identification number (TIN) entity must perform the same Improvement Activity for the TIN to receive credit.

 We have a dedicated team to help you succeed in MIPS.
 Contact us to learn how we can optimize your MIPS performance.